María Teresa Rodríguez del Toro y Alaysa: Relationship with Simón Bolívar

 María Teresa met Simón Bolívar in Madrid in 1800.
 Bolívar had been sent to Spain at the age of 17 to continue his studies.
 Bolívar was living at the time at the residence of the Marquess de Ustariz, Jerónimo de Ustáriz y Tovar, whom Bolívar called his "tutor".
 There he met María Teresa, who was two years his elder, and with whom he was related throughout various family lines.
 In August 1800, María Teresa accepted Bolívar's courtship, who described her as "a jewel without defects, valuable without calculation."
 María Teresa's father took his daughter to Bilbao and a short while later, in March 1801, Bolívar also moved to that city, and then to Paris.

 On 5 April 1802, upon returning to Spain, Bolívar proposed formally to María Teresa.
-It is speculated that María Teresa's father, appeased by the formal engagement, and added to the value of Bolívar’s estate at 200,000 duros, gave his permission and blessing to the couple.
+It is speculated that María Teresa's father, appeased by the formal engagement, and added to the value of Bolívar's estate at 200,000 duros, gave his permission and blessing to the couple.
 Bolívar proposed to María Teresa that they would marry that same year at the Port of A Coruña.
 Shortly after, on 30 March 1802, Bolívar granted Pedro Rodríguez del Toro the power of attorney to subscribe in his name the marriage contract.
 In consideration of "her distinguished birth, her virginity, her personal qualities" and her disposition to leave Spain to accompany Bolívar, his lawyers placed a value on María Teresa of 100,000 reales, approximately a tenth of Bolívar's fortune.

-Matrimony
+Wedding

 After having obtained permission from the king and the habitual ecclesiastical admonitions to do so, they married in Madrid on Wednesday, 26 May 1802, in the now-demolished church of San José on the corner of the Libertad and Gravina streets, and which is often confused with the church of the same name located on Alcalá street, where the parish of San José was transferred to in 1838.
 The marriage certificate reads as follows:

 Twenty days later, the couple moved to La Coruña.
-On 15 June 1802, the recently-married couple left to Caracas, where they arrived the 12 July at La Guaira.
+On 15 June 1802, the recently married couple left to Caracas, where they arrived the 12 July at La Guaira.
 There María Teresa was welcomed not only by Bolívar's family, but by her own Rodríguez del Toro relatives.
 After a short stay in Caracas, at the Casa del Vínculo y del Retorno, located on a corner of the Caracas Plaza Mayor, today named Bolívar Square, they moved to Bolívar's estate in San Mateo.
 A few months later, María Teresa fell sick to "malign fevers," identified indistinctly in the present day as yellow fever or paludism.
 The couple then returned to the Casa del Vínculo in Caracas, where she died on 22 January 1803, after eight months of marriage and two years of engagement.